kgateway-dev/kgateway/docs/content/guides/graphql/getting_started/getting_started.md

 Set up API gateway and GraphQL server functionality for your apps in the same process by using Gloo Edge.

 {{% notice note %}}
-This feature is available only in Gloo Edge Enterprise, _local execution_ is supported in versions 1.11.0 and later, while _remote execution_ is supported in versions 1.14.0 and later.
+This feature is available only in Gloo Edge Enterprise.
+Local execution is supported in versions only in versions 1.11.0 and later, and remote execution is supported only in versions 1.14.0 and later.
 {{% /notice %}}

 ## Step 1: Install GraphQL in Gloo Edge